What are England’s chances of winning Rugby World Cup 2019?

 - England 24 – 17 France

 All going to plan England will be top of Pool C. This will see them face the runner up of Pool D, which again ‘all going to plan’ will most likely be Wales who are basically guaranteed to be in the quarter-finals considering the teams in their pool.
 Wales have always put up a good battle in previous World Cups but, like Argentina, they are resigned to being the bridesmaid and never the bride.
-While this squad is improving it isn’t nearly as attractive as the 2011 squad, which was a dubious decision away from meeting the All Blacks in the finals.
+While this squad is improving it isn’t nearly as attractive as the 2011 squad, which was a dubious decision away from meeting New Zealand in the finals.